shorter waiting times for trucks

 Reduction of delivery peaks

 FTE hours saved

 When people say discounter in Switzerland, they mean Denner.
-In 2021, over 117 million customers stocked up on goods for their daily needs in the branches of Switzerland's largest food discounter.
-The Denner assortment consists of about 3000 products, which are delivered to the 840 branches from five regional distribution centres.
-One of these centres is located in Schmitten.
-At the 15 ramps in the goods receiving area, around 400 trucks from the forwarding companies commissioned by the suppliers are dispatched with non-refrigerated goods every week.
+In 2021, more than 117 million customers stocked up on goods for their daily needs at the stores of Switzerland's largest food discounter.
+Denner's assortment consists of around 3000 products, which are delivered to the 840 stores from five regional distribution centers.
+One of these centers is located in Schmitten.
+The 15 ramps at inbound handle around 400 trucks a week from the forwarding companies commissioned by the suppliers with non-refrigerated goods.

-Notification of deliveries was rare - with the result that it was sometimes difficult to keep track of which supplier would arrive when with which goods.
-In combination with the lack of shunting space on the west side of the warehouse, which was built in 1982, there were regular, avoidable delivery peaks and long traffic jams at the ramps, especially in the afternoon.
+A announcement of deliveries was rare - with the result that it was sometimes difficult to keep track of which supplier would arrive when with which goods.
+In conjunction with the lack of shunting space on the west side of the warehouse, which was built in 1982, there were therefore regular delivery peaks that could actually be avoided, especially in the afternoons, and long traffic jams on the ramps.

 Together with TradeLink, the goal was to bring order to the logistics processes in the Schmitten distribution centre: to smooth out delivery peaks and better distribute deliveries throughout the day, to give employees a better forecast of deliveries and to eliminate the need for email coordination with suppliers and carriers.

 Emons, a globally operating company in the transport and logistics sector with over 121 locations and 3700 employees, stands for services in the fields of transport, contract logistics, air and sea freight, customs, rail freight and digital logistics.
 Represented in 16 countries, Emons serves over 7000 customers and operates a transport network comprising more than 30 partner companies.